 Additionally, the area per animal has a large effect on stability within the groups, which is why stocking recommendations should be followed and overcrowding avoided throughout the growth period.
 The guidelines are based on free accessible floor area, hence excluding troughs and other inventory.

 |> 110||1.50 – 1.90||Min.
 0.5 m2 well-defined resting area|

 * Recommended area does not include the floor area under the trough.

 ** When using long troughs, an area of 0.4 m trough space per animal and a depth of 0.3 m is calculated.

 The pen area requirement is meant as a guideline – the primary goal should be that there is room for all animals in the pens at all times.
 If floor feeding is used, it is advantageous to add on the floor area per animal to ensure adequate eating space for all animals.

 Handling of breeding animals in the rearing unit

-Housing and layout of the pens cannot stand alone when developing the quality and productivity of the breeding animals.
+The housing and layout of the pens cannot stand alone when developing the quality and productivity of the breeding animals.
 The daily routines and the employees handling the animals during growth are also vital elements during this period.
-The daily routines must be organized to meet the animals’ needs throughout the growth period, and to accommodate the highest possible quality of the animals, both physical and behavioural quality.
+The daily routines must be organized to meet the animals’ needs throughout the growth period and to accommodate the highest possible quality of the animals, both physical and behavioural quality.